Caroline-Teixeira/Caroline-Teixeira/README.md

 - 👨‍💻 All of my projects are available at **<a href="https://github.com/Caroline-Teixeira">Github</a>**

-- ⚡ Interesting fact: **I am a geek: I love sci-fi, animes and games.
+- ⚡ Interesting fact: **I'm a geek: I love sci-fi, animes and games.
 And I love drawing.**
   <br>

 <!--STATS-->